In this tutorial, we will focus on Automation Testing.

 Installing Java

 Firstly, we need to check the java version on our machine.
 We can do this by opening the terminal and type the command: java -version.
-The version of installed Java should appear.

-If you donโt have Java installed yet, donโt worry, you can download it and install it here.
+If you don’t have Java installed yet, don’t worry, you can download it and install it here.

 Installing Eclipse